omidabed/Omid-s-wbsite/content/authors/admin/_index.md

 # - Visitors
 ---
 Hi 👋!
 I'm Omid </br>
 I'm a graduate Student at [University of Tehran](https://en.wikipedia.org/wiki/University_of_Tehran).
 I'm interested in the intersection of electromagnetic devices (like RADARs and LIDARs) and artificial intelligence.
-I'm also experienced in Multiphysics simulations scientific programming.
+I'm also experienced in Multiphysics simulation and scientific programming.